ONLYOFFICE/Kubernetes-DocSpace/docs/GATEWAY.md

 ## Client settings (NGINX Gateway Fabric)

-The `gateway.clientSettingsPolicy` parameter renders a `ClientSettingsPolicy` attached to the ONLYOFFICE DocSpace `HTTPRoute`.
+The `gateway.clientSettingsPolicy` parameter renders a `ClientSettingsPolicy` attached to the ONLYOFFICE Apps `HTTPRoute`.
 By default it raises the maximum request body size to `100m`, which is useful for large file uploads:

 ```yaml
 gateway: